 Contact Us For PGD in Beverly Hill and Los Angeles communities

 Preimplantation genetic diagnosis minimizes the risk of passing genetic defects on to future generations.
 If you or your partner has a genetic condition that you are afraid of transmitting to your child, preimplantation genetic diagnosis may be a good option for you.
-Contact us at our Beverly Hills or Sherman Oaks office to schedule a consultation.
+Contact us at our Mexico, Beverly Hills or Sherman Oaks office to schedule a consultation.